PrintedPrecision/Printed-Precision-Trickler/README.md

 ### Front Panel Buttons
 The Control Unit has 3 different buttons on its front panel, directly underneath the display.
 The ones on the left and right are standard buttons that release when you stop pushing them, but the middle item is a toggle switch that serves to enable and disable the dispensing of powder during use.

 The middle switch will depress slightly and light up with a blue ring around the center button when it is enabled, and the light will turn off when it is released and disabled.
 While this middle switch is enabled, the left and right buttons won't change anything to prevent any accidental adjustments in the middle of a loading session.
 When the middle switch is disabled, you may use the left button to decrease the targeted charge weight or the right button to increase the target weight.
 Pressing and holding either button will continuously increment/decrement the target weight, and the longer you hold the faster it will adjust.
 It starts out as 0.02gr increments, stepping up to 0.1gr and later full 1gr increments to make even large adjustments in target weight fast and easy.

-If you ever notice unusual behavior the left and right buttons can also be used to request recalibration of the Bulk and Trickle dispensers.
+If you ever notice unusual behavior or inaccurately dispensed charges, the left and right buttons can also be used to request recalibration of the Bulk and Trickle dispensers.
 Simply press and hold both left and right buttons at the same time for at least 1 second and the trickler will go into Calibration mode.

 ### Display
 While the indicator lights are handy for information at a glance while dispensing, the display on the front of the Control Unit will provide you with additional details about the configuration and current status of the Printed Precision Trickler.
 Throughout use this display will show you one of 5 distinct states: